kreonjr/omniaural/README.md

 ### Initialize

-In your top level file (Usually App.js) import and initialize the global state
+In your top level component (usually App.js) import and initialize the global state
 ```javascript
 import { initGlobalState } from 'omniaural';